 Partially due to “Rural Free Delivery”, Goodland Post Office was listed on National Register of Historic Places Oct.
 17, 1989.
 Post Office Section Art, including Goodland’s, was named one of the 8 Wonders of Kansas Art finalists.

-Counter is open Monday-Friday 9 a.m.-4 p.m.; Saturday 9-10:30 a.m.
+The post office counter is open Monday-Friday 9 a.m.-4 p.m.; Saturday 9-10:30 a.m.
 Last mail collection is Monday-Saturday 12:45 p.m.
 Mountain Time.
-Closed on federal holidays.
+The counter is closed on federal holidays.
 Lobby is open around the clock, so visitors may examine the painting at any time.